MDAnalysis/MDAnalysis.github.io/pages/privacy.md

 [GoatCounter][] with details explained in the [GoatCounter privacy policy][].
 These statistics are publicly visible at [https://mdanalysis.goatcounter.com](https://mdanalysis.goatcounter.com/).
+You can *disable statistics collection* by blocking the JavaScript coming from *gc.zgo.at*.

 *Online payments* (donations) are processed through NumFOCUS; as soon as you follow a "donate" button or link on a MDAnalysis website, you